Story at a glance:

 • High insulating capacity.
 The cells of cork bark contain small pockets of air that effectively prevent heat from getting through, making it an excellent insulator.

 • Antimicrobial.
-Due to the fact that it contains phenolic compounds, cork is naturally antimicrobial and is highly resistant to fungus, mold, and mildew growth.
+Because it contains phenolic compounds, cork is naturally antimicrobial and is highly resistant to fungus, mold, and mildew growth.

 Cons of Cork